iov-one/weave/docs/configuration/validators.rst

   their tokens to an escrow for the right to select a validator.
   Each  validator has a voting power proportional to how much is staked.
-These staked tokens also receive some share of the block rewards as compensantion for the work and risk.
+These staked tokens also receive some share of the block rewards as compensation for the work and risk.
 - ``DPoS`` where users can either bond tokens to their own validator, or "delegate" their tokens to a validator run by someone else.
 Everyone gets some share of the block rewards, but